South Florida National Cemetery

 From the North: Via FL Turnpike: Exit Lake Worth Road (# 93), turn left heading West until you come to SR 7 / US 441.
 Make a left heading South until you pass Lantana Road.
 Cemetery is on your right.

-Via I-95: Exit Lantana Road / FL 812 (# 61), turn right heading West until you come to SR7 / US 441.
+Via I-95 from PBI: Exit Lantana Road / FL 812 (# 61), turn right heading West until you come to SR7 / US 441.
 Make a left heading South.
 Cemetery is on your right.

 From the South: Via FL Turnpike: Exit Boynton Beach Boulevard (# 86), turn left heading West until you come to SR7 / US 441.
 Make a right heading North.
 Cemetery is on your left just North of Hypoluxo Road.